Erotemic/xdoctest/README.rst

 -  [x] Make a new default mode: auto, which first tries google-style, and then fallback to freeform mode if no doctests are found or if an error occurs. (new in 0.4.0)
+- [x] multi-part got / want "delayed" matching (new in 0.4.0).
+- [ ] fix the higlighting of the "got" string when dumping test results

 .. |Travis| image:: https://img.shields.io/travis/Erotemic/xdoctest/master.svg?label=Travis%20CI
    :target: https://travis-ci.org/Erotemic/xdoctest